Nonlocal Co-occurrence for Image Downscaling: Experimental Results

-A typical challenge for most of the downscaling algorithms is to preserve the high-frequency information present in the input image.
-To particularly study the performance of our method for this task, we have experimented with the selected images in Figure \ref{fig:img06}.
-We downscaled a coin image of size of ($400 \times 300$) to an image of ($200 \times 150$) pixels using various techniques.
+A typical challenge for most of the downscaling algorithms is to preserve the high-frequency informations present in the input image.
+To particularly study the performance of our method for this task, we have experimented with the selected images in Figures \ref{fig:fish3} and \ref{fig:img06}.
+A fish with wiggly stripes in Figure \ref{fig:fish3} is downscaled by a factor of $2$.
+In Figure \ref{fig:img06}, we downscaled a coin image of size of ($400 \times 300$) to an image of ($200 \times 150$) pixels using various techniques.
 Note that our approach can faithfully retain various forms of high-frequency fine details in both cases.